kroepke/luna/doc/CoroutinesOverview.md

 The only way out of that would involve bytecode rewriting (at compile or class load time) of Java code written in "non-resumable" way.
-At the moment, there is no such functionality included in Rembulan, and it is probably a better idea to write complex Lua functions that perform Lua operations following the semantics of Lua in Lua and have them compiled into Java bytecode by the Rembulan compiler.
+At the moment, there is no such functionality included in Luna, and it is probably a better idea to write complex Lua functions that perform Lua operations following the semantics of Lua in Lua and have them compiled into Java bytecode by the Luna compiler.

-For Lua functions, the control flow graph maintenance is entirely handled by the Rembulan compiler.
+For Lua functions, the control flow graph maintenance is entirely handled by the Luna compiler.